Site users frequently question the usefulness of LinkedIn as a professional platform.

 If you want to access subscription services, individuals and companies can also benefit from Lynda training to augment their current skills.

-Lynda learning and other resources on this platform provide almost infinite potential to grow LinkedIn careers without severely denting the budget.
+Lynda learning (see also ‘Is Lynda Worth It?
+Best review of 2022‘) and other resources on this platform provide almost infinite potential to grow LinkedIn careers without severely denting the budget.

 3. Career planning and management